Lionel Messi: Barcelona forward due to miss training amid Manchester City interest

 The 10-time La Liga winner and four-time Champions League victor has asked to activate his release clause that would end his contract, which is due to expire in June 2021, and permit him to leave for free this summer.

-But Barcelona have clearly expressed that this clause in his contract has already expired.
+But Barcelona have clearly expressed this clause in his contract has already expired.

 Messi's lawyers are arguing that - in the spirit of the deal and good faith - the clause is still active after the rescheduled Champions League final on August 23, which was delayed due to the coronavirus pandemic.